Join Us

 Four Future Mobility Institute Cluster Faculty Hired

 The Institute for Future Mobility (FMI) has hired researchers to fill four of six cluster positions.
-The four researchers will form a collaborative community cluster led by Professor Kevin Heaslip, the Center for Transportation Research Director.
-Professor Heaslip: “These new hires will complement the faculty who are already part of the University of Tennessee Knoxville research staff and the FMI cluster community.”
+The four researchers will form a collaborative community cluster led by Professor Kevin Heaslip, the Center for Transportation Research director.
+“These new hires will complement the faculty who are already part of the University of Tennessee, Knoxville research staff adn the FMI cluster community.

 Brad Day, Associate Vice Chancellor Research & Innovation Initiatives Research Integrity & Assurance, sees this cluster hire initiative as “raising the bar to move the future mobility gateway to reach innovation levels through this cross-disciplinary research approach at the University of Tennessee Knoxville.”